This post may contain affiliate links.

 Write a letter to Santa – This is an easy way to sneak in a lesson on formatting letters.

-Watch a Christmas movie – Set your DVR so you always have a movie ready.
+Watch a Christmas movie – Que up your Netflix list and find all your holiday dvds now.
 We own a DVD copy of Elf and my kids watch it almost every week in December.

 Bake cookies – Stacy and Matt of Real Everything have a fantastic roundup of paleo holiday cookies, if you are looking for cookie recipes without refined flour or sugar.